SheenaShahangian/CS601_TermProject_Shahangian/README.md

 #### 3. carousel.js

 As much of my website is imagery-focused, I wanted to try my hand at building a carousel in JavaScript.
-The carousel I built lives on the travels page, and has "next" and "prev" buttons that allow the user to click and circle through the images in forward or reverse order for as long as they'd like (it'll circle back to the beginning in a loop, no matter).
+The carousel I built lives on the travels page (travels.html or https://vigilant-allen-c8453f.netlify.app/travels.html), and has "next" and "prev" buttons that allow the user to click and circle through the images in forward or reverse order for as long as they'd like (it'll circle back to the beginning in a loop, no matter).
 I had to use a little bit of mathematical magic, using the modulus operator to make this work.

 In travels.html I have four divs that contain only an image that will repesent a carousel slide.
 As such, each div is of the class "carousel_slide".
 In addition all images, except for the first one are of the class "hidden_slide".
 The first image is of class "visible_slide", as I want this slide to be the one that is seen in the carousel (as the carousel shows one image at a time).